Software as a service (SaaS) is growing as an industry and taking over huge parts of the economy.

 While you may be able to get away without customer relationship management (CRM) during the early stages of your business, this type of software is something that is quickly going to become essential as time goes on and your company starts to grow.
 Eventually, you will find it more and more difficult to use spreadsheets and other similar methods of tracking customer data, and you will want powerful software that can be accessed from any device and updated in real-time to ensure that everybody has access to the latest updates on customers and leads and that customers are getting the best possible experience whenever they interact with your brand.

 Did you know that Google makes a couple of changes to its core ranking algorithms almost every single day?
 Yes – other than the big changes that make the industry headlines, Google are always making tweaks here and there – meaning that your SEO has to be constantly reviewed and updated in order to keep up and ensure that you are getting the best results from the efforts that you put in.
-Simple SaaS tools like RoboAuditor are ideal for scanning your website and providing you with a comprehensive, detailed SEO audit that you can use to devise a data-driven strategy to ensure that your website is as visible as possible online.
+Simple SaaS solutions tools like RoboAuditor are ideal for scanning your website and providing you with a comprehensive, detailed SEO audit that you can use to devise a data-driven strategy to ensure that your website is as visible as possible online.

-With more and more of the world’s workforces moving to remote working, there have never been so many SaaS tools for team collaboration as there are right now.
+With more and more of the world’s workforces moving to remote working, there have never been so many SaaS solutions tools for team collaboration as there are right now.
 Whether your team works from a central office or is stationed in various areas working remotely, you can never have too many tools to help your team better communicate and get the best results when working together on projects.
-Slack, for example, is a very user-friendly SaaS company communication tool that allows you to create various chat rooms for different departments and teams, easily collaborate on tasks together and send private messages, helping everybody avoid endless emails.
+Slack, for example, is a very user-friendly SaaS solutions company communication tool that allows you to create various chat rooms for different departments and teams, easily collaborate on tasks together and send private messages, helping everybody avoid endless emails.

-Chances are, your startup is going to be using more than one SaaS solution.
-And, many SaaS products can easily be integrated with each other in order to get the best results from each individual.
+Chances are, your startup is going to be using more than one SaaS solutions.
+And, many SaaS solutions products can easily be integrated with each other in order to get the best results from each individual.
 For example, you can integrate your WooCommerce website with your inventory software, which can then be integrated with your accounting software so that each time a customer makes a purchase on your website they are automatically updated.
 A great tool that you can use to sync the different tools that you use is PieSync.
 You can use it to sync contacts from an email provider such as Outlook with your Mailchimp email lists and much more.

 Gone are the days of business bookkeeping in a paper ledger.
 Today, SaaS solutions include powerful, automated accounting software that you can use to keep accurate financial records and get a clear picture of your business’s financial history and current financial situation at a glance, with just a couple of clicks.
 Software programs like Quickbooks make it easier than ever for small business owners on a budget to do their own accounting with a much lower risk of errors, or they can be used in conjunction with hiring a professional accountant.